orus-io/elm-nats/README.md

     import Nats.Sub as NatsSub
     ```

-1. Add a state to your top-level model, or at least one that contains all
+1. Add a state for each of the nats connection your application handles to your
+   top-level model, or at least one that contains all the components that uses
-   the components that uses the Nats API.
+   the Nats API.

     ```elm
     type alias Model =